Date of Degree

 Copyright 2010 Anne Swenson Ticknor

 Ticknor, Anne Swenson.
-"Becoming teachers: examining how preservice elementary teachers use language to construct professional identities, learn within relationships, and take risks in the classroom." dissertation, University of Iowa, 2010.
+"Becoming teachers: examining how preservice elementary teachers use language to construct professional identities, learn within relationships, and take risks in the classroom."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.